roberttidey/RaspiCam/README.md

-Python helper for Raspberry RPI Cam control
+Python helper for Raspberry RPI Cam control + Web tweaks

 RPI Cam control is an easy to set up Raspberry Camera set up with web interface